About Anna

 Anna Zannides in black outfit sitting in a grassy garden area with trees and blossoming branches.

 In 2023, I published my first book, How Did I Get Here?, inspired by the journey I found myself on after the end of my 30-year marriage and the loss of my job.
-At 52, with the house sold and children grown up, I stood at a turning point — not broken, just no longer willing to keep going the way things were.
+At 52, with the house sold and my children grown, I stood at a turning point — not broken, just no longer willing to keep going the way things were.

-That moment took me to the hilltops of Kathmandu, to a Buddhist monastery where I began to question everything I’d been taught about success, security, and identity.
+That moment led me to the hilltops of Kathmandu, to a Buddhist monastery, where I began to question everything I’d been taught about success, security, and identity.
 It wasn’t about escaping life — it was about re-entering it on different terms.

 Two copies of a book titled "How did I get here?" by Anna Zannides are shown.
 The cover features a large question mark in the background and a subtitle that reads "A guide to letting go of your past & living in alignment with your true self."